Aygulx/my_proj/README.md

 my new test pyrhon project

-just trying to modify file
+just trying to modify file for the second time